mobizt/FirebaseClient/README.md

 The async task that is stored in the queue contains the preprocess HTTP request data (headers without auth tokens and payload).

-The SSL Client that assign with the `AsyncClientClass` constructor will be the network client used for all async tasks in its queue.
+The SSL Client that is assigned with the `AsyncClientClass` constructor will be the network client used for all async tasks in its queue.

 The result of a async task can be obtained from the `AsyncResult` class object.
 This object provides the debug, authentication process event, error information and the response payload of the request.

-If no async callback function assigned with the function, the `AsyncResult` class object should be assigned otherwise it will work in sync mode.
+If no async callback function is assigned with the function, the `AsyncResult` class object should be assigned otherwise it will work in sync mode.

 In this case, it should be polling read for new available information from the `AsyncResult` at the end of the loop function.